BabylooPro/Open-AutoTools/README.md

 # Open-AutoTools

-Open-AutoTools is an innovative project developed in Python, specifically designed to offer a suite of automated tools directly accessible via the terminal.
-This project aims to simplify and automate daily tasks for developers and terminal users.
-It is designed to be used as a set of CLI commands, making its features directly accessible from the user's terminal.
+Open-AutoTools is a comprehensive Python CLI toolkit that streamlines everyday developer tasks through a collection of powerful command-line utilities.
+Each tool is designed to enhance productivity directly from your terminal.

 https://github.com/BabylooPro/Open-AutoTools/assets/35376790/d57f2b9d-55f8-4368-bb40-c0010eb9d49a